Woodward Park City with Kids: Action Sports, Foam Pits, and Indoor Thrills

 What Is Woodward Park City and Why Kids Are Obsessed

-Woodward is located at the Woodward Park City campus just a few minutes from town, and it has quickly become one of the most popular family attractions in the area.
+Woodward is at 3863 Kilby Road between Park City and Kimball Junction off the I-80 frontage (we send visiting families to Kimball Junction condos on Booking — newer townhomes, free bus to Woodward, much better value than Old Town), and it has quickly become one of the most popular family attractions in the area.
 The indoor facility is climate-controlled and open year-round, making it a perfect activity regardless of weather.
 The outdoor park operates seasonally and includes mountain biking terrain, additional skate features, and a tubing hill in winter.
 The energy inside is infectious, with kids cheering each other on and coaches encouraging every attempt.

 What sets Woodward apart from a regular skate park is the foam pits and coaching staff.
 The foam pits let kids practice tricks and landings with zero fear of injury, which is an absolute game-changer for building confidence.
 Instead of being afraid to try something new, kids can send it into a giant pit of foam blocks and try again until they nail it.
 Add in friendly coaches who know how to work with kids of all ages and abilities, and you have a recipe for an experience that builds skills, confidence, and pure joy in equal measure.